Slamsneider/SimpleHtmlChatAgents/README.md

 - Displays the token count used for each response.
 - Conversation history is maintained for the duration of the session.

+## Installation
+... and Open the `functions.js` file in a text editor.
+Find the line that contains `YOUR_API_KEY_HERE` and replace it with your OpenAI API key.
+Save the file and open the `index.html` file in your browser.

 ## How to Use

 1. Select a model from the dropdown menu.